Memorial University of Newfoundland: Harlow Campus

 Harlow Campus is Memorial's only international campus, located in Old Harlow, Essex, England.

 As of November 2023, Harlow Campus was operated by 16 staff members and could accommodate around 60 students.
 It consists of the Maltings and Cabot House; also having a former schoolhouse and a teacher's cottage, which have been converted into a lecture facility; as well as a former shop has been converted into apartments.

 Harlow is not a school unto itself.
 Instead, professional schools and academic departments at Memorial use the Harlow Campus to deliver programs.
 Harlow offers courses in Biology, Business, Drama & Performance, English Cultural Landscape, Fine Arts (both Theatre and Visual Arts), Faith, Love & Lore, and History & Political Science.
+The university will close its Essex campus at the end of August 2026.

 Labrador Campus

 As a first step to campus status, the School of Arctic and Subarctic Studies (SASS) was founded within Labrador Institute (located at Happy Valley-Goose Bay) in July 2020, following a decision of the Memorial University Senate in September 2019.
 Afterwards, the Labrador Institute became Labrador Campus in 2022.

 SASS currently offers several graduate programs in Arctic and Subarctic Futures (MASF), and as of April 2024 was planning to launch its first undergraduate degree - the BASIS (Bachelor of Arctic and Subarctic Interdisciplinary Studies) - to commence in September 2024.